bhk/build/demo/demo-session.md

 ## Indirections

-An *indirection* is a way of referencing the contents of a variable.
+An *indirection* is a way of referencing a group of files.
 These can be used in contexts where input files or prerequisites are specified for Minion instances.
 There are two forms of indirections.
-The first is called a simple indirection, written `@VARIABLE`.
-It represents all of the files or instances named in the variable.
+The first is called a simple indirection, written `@GROUP`, and it expands to the words in the
+group:

-    $ make 'Tar(@sources)' sources='hello.c binsort.c'
+    $ make 'CExe(@sources)' sources='hello.c empty.c'

-The other form is called a mapped indirection, written `CLASS@VARIABLE`.
-This references a set of instances which are obtained by applying the class to each target identified in the variable.
+The other form is called a mapped indirection, written `CLASS@GROUP`.
+This references a set of instances which are obtained by applying the class to each word in the group.

     $ make help Run@sources sources='hello.c binsort.c'
     $ make Run@sources sources='hello.c binsort.c'

+The groups shown above were defined by variables, but if the group name contains a `*` it represents the results of `$(wildcard GROUP)`.
+For
+example:

-    $ make 'Tar(CC@sources)' sources='hello.c binsort.c'
+    $ make help 'Run@*.c'

 ## Aliases